-Of the 50 days at sea, 30 days must have been completed while the vessel was in ice conditions that required the assistance of an icebreaker, or while actively navigating within, or avoiding, ice at sea that could endanger the ship.
-Of the 30 days, up to 15 days may be met by successful completion of an approved ice navigation simulator course.
+Of the 50 days at sea, 30 days must have been completed while the vessel was in ice conditions that required the assistance of an icebreaker, or manoeuvring in ice to avoid concentrations of ice that might have endangered the ship.
 The remaining time may be in any kind of service and is specified to ensure that the qualified officer has this minimum level of experience in the industry.